 Nam June Paik

 Nam June Paik was a highly influential Korean American artist, widely regarded as the “father of video art.”
 He was born in 1932 in Seoul, South Korea, and later lived in Japan, Germany, and the United States, where he developed his artistic career.
 He was a key member of the Fluxus movement, which combined music, performance, and experimental art.
 Paik used televisions, cameras, and electronic technology as creative tools, producing groundbreaking works that explored the relationship between art and media.
-One of his most famous pieces is TV Buddha.
 He passed away in 2006, leaving a lasting legacy in contemporary art.